How to prevent retractor fatigue during surgery?

 Retractor fatigue during surgery refers to the physical exhaustion that can occur in surgeons when using retractors for prolonged periods of time during an operation.
 This can lead to decreased precision and increased risk of errors.
 Manual retraction, a task performed to expose the surgical site, poses a high risk for musculoskeletal disorders that affect the hands, arms, shoulders, neck, and back(1).
 To prevent retractor fatigue, surgeons may take frequent breaks, use assistive devices, or switch to minimally invasive techniques when possible.

+Implementing these strategies can help minimize retractor fatigue and improve overall surgical performance.
 It's essential to use the appropriate retractor for the procedure, be gentle and avoid applying excessive force or pressure, and keep the retractor in place throughout the procedure and adjust as necessary to ensure proper visibility and access.

 1.AORN Ergonomic Tool 5: Tissue Retraction in the Perioperative SettingAuthor links open overlay panel